Out-of-distribution detection for regression tasks: parameter versus predictor entropy: Proposed Method

-\section{PROPOSED METHOD}
+\section{Proposed Method}

-We explore variational inference along two distinct but related directions.
-First, we consider implicit families of distributions given by generative networks such as the ones used in GANs.
-Second, we introduce a way of approximating the KL divergence term of the ELBO in the predictor space.
+We consider implicit families of distributions given by generative networks and consider two alternative objectives: one in parameter space, and one in predictor space.

-Since our generative networks learn to transform a low-dimensional fully factorized Gaussian into a higher-dimensional random variable in parameter space, the probability density function of our variational distribution is intractable both in parameter space and predictor space\footnote{Note that even for Mean-Field families (MFVI) whose density function is tractable in parameter space, the density is no longer tractable in predictor space.
-We explored the variant of MFVI where the KL term is approximated in predictor space as FuNN-MFVI.}.
-We choose to rely on the NN estimate of the KL term both in parameter space and in predictor space.
+Since the probability density function of our variational distribution is intractable both in parameter space and predictor space,\footnote{Note that even for Mean-Field families (MFVI) whose density function is tractable in parameter space, the density is no longer tractable in predictor space (see FuNN-MFVI). } we choose to rely on a nearest neighbor estimate of the KL term in both cases.